 Trace switches can be useful for filtering information.
 For example, you might want to see every tracing message in a data access module, but only error messages in the rest of the application.
 In that case, you would use one trace switch for the data access module and one switch for the rest of the application.
 By using the .config file to configure the switches to the appropriate settings, you could control what types of trace message you received.
-For more information, see How to: Create and Initialize Trace Switches and How to: Configure Trace Switches.
+For more information, see How to: Create and Initialize Trace Switches and How to: Create, Initialize and Configure Trace Switches.

 Typically, a deployed application is executed with its switches disabled, so that users need not observe a lot of irrelevant trace messages appearing on a screen or filling up a log file as the application runs.
 If a problem arises during application execution, you can stop the application, enable the switches, and restart the application.
 Then the tracing messages will be displayed.